The Ayn Rand Center for Individual Rights is a division of the Ayn Rand Institute (ARI).

 Harry Binswanger, Ph.D. in philosophy, teaches for the Objectivist Academic Center.
 He was an associate of Ayn Rand and is editor of The Ayn Rand Lexicon and the revised edition of Ayn Rand’s Introduction to Objectivist Epistemology.
 He is the author of The Biological Basis of Teleological Concepts and the founding editor/publisher of The Objectivist Forum.

-Tara Smith is Professor of Philosophy at the University of Texas at Austin, where she holds the BB&T Chair for the Study of Objectivism and has taught since 1989.
-She is the author of three books (including Ayn Rand’s Normative Ethics: The Virtuous Egoist) as well as numerous articles, focused primarily in moral, legal and political philosophy.
+Tara Smith is professor of philosophy at the University of Texas at Austin, where she holds the BB&T Chair for the Study of Objectivism and has taught since 1989.
+Dr. Smith is the author of three books: Moral Rights and Political Freedom; Viable Values: A Study of Life as the Root and Reward of Morality; and Ayn Rand’s Normative Ethics: The Virtuous Egoist, as well as numerous articles, focused primarily in moral, legal and political philosophy.